Enhancing Software Maintenance: A Learning to Rank Approach for Co-changed Method Identification: Conclusion

 \section{Conclusion}

-To help practitioners identify the co-changed methods in a software project, we propose an approach that combines the static features of the source code and the edit history data using LtR models to recommend the most relevant co-changed methods in the pull-request level.
+To help practitioners identify the co-changed methods in a software project, we propose an approach that combines the static features of the source code and the edit history data using LtR models to recommend the most relevant co-changed methods in the PR level.

-To assess the proposed approach, we conduct a large-scale experiment on 150 open-source projects.
+To assess CoRanker's performance, we conduct a large-scale experiment on 150 open-source projects.
 We find that the RF model is the best-performing model, reaching 0.8394 NDCG@5.
 The most important feature of identifying co-change methods is the number of co-changes in history.
-Our approach significantly outperforms all five baselines by 4.7\%, 32\%, 573.5\%, 81.8\%, and 41.1\%, respectively.
+CoRanker significantly outperforms all six baselines by 4.7\%, 32\%, 573.5\%, 81.8\%, 41.1\%, and 59.2\%, respectively.
 Finally, we find that the model with long training periods (i.e., 90 and 180 days) achieves better performance.
 The prediction power of the models starts to drop after 60 days of testing data.
 Therefore it is recommended to retrain the models every two months.

-In the future, we aim to generalize our approach to support languages other than Java.
-Furthermore, we aim to integrate our approach to Version Control Systems by developing an Integrated Development Environment (IDE) plugin.
+In the future, we aim to generalize CoRanker to support languages other than Java.
+Furthermore, we aim to integrate CoRanker to Version Control Systems by developing an Integrated Development Environment (IDE) plugin.